schoolofdevops/kubernetes-labguide/chapters/adv_operator_go.md

 kubectl logs -n static-website-operator-system deployment/static-website-operator-controller-manager -c manager
 ```

-## Adding New Features to the Operator
+## Part 3: Adding New Features to the Operator

 Lets now add two new features to the operator: